 Reaching Everest Base Camp is one of the goals of travel enthusiasts all around the globe.
 EBC is the base of the world's highest mountain, Mt.
 Everest (8,848 m).

-Every year hundreds and thousands of trekkers go on Everest base camp trek traverse the mystical corners of the Khumbu region, witness the most tempting views of Himalayas, and experience the rich culture of the Sherpas.
+Every year hundreds and thousands of trekkers go on Everest base camp trek traverse the mystical corners of the Khumbu region, witness the most tempting views of the Himalayas, and experience the rich culture of the Sherpas.
 The trek itself is a life-changing experience.

 From the very beginning of the venture, you will get to see the wonderful scenery, snow-capped mountains views, dense forests, and picturesque valleys.

 Everest base camp trek presents different ecosystems and climatic zones.
 Trekking through lush forests of rhododendron, fir, pine, juniper, etc, you reach a treeless area with no human settlements.

 Views of Himalayan mountains like Mt.
 Everest (8,848 m), Mt.
 Lhotse (8,516m), Mt.
 Nuptse (7,855m), Mt.
 Pumori (7,161m), Mt.
 Cho Oyu (8,201 m), Mt.
 Makalu (8,481 m), Mt.
 Ama Dablam (6,812 m), Mt.
 Thamserku (6,623 m), Island Peak (6,189 m), Mt.
 Kongde (6,187 m), etc decorate the entire trail.

 Regardless of all these exotic experiences there are many things that you have to know and be well-prepared before going on Everest Base Camp Trekking.

 Here in this blog, we will inform you about the things that you should know before going on Everest Base Camp Trek, and things that will help you to have a successful venture.

 Best time to go on Everest Base Camp Trek